Sweetener (album): Promotion and release

 Grande went silent on all social media after sharing a snippet of a song from the album on December 31, 2017.
 On April 17, 2018, Grande broke her silence by sharing a teaser of the album's lead single, "No Tears Left to Cry", which was released on April 20, 2018, alongside its music video.
 In the music video, she teased the album by writing some of the song names, including "God Is a Woman", "Breathin", "R.E.M.", "Successful", "Sweetener", "Borderline" and the first 3 letters of "Blazed", which was teased again in a behind-the-scenes video.
 She first performed the song at Coachella later that night, as a guest during the performance of DJ Kygo.
 Grande announced the title of the album and several song titles on The Tonight Show Starring Jimmy Fallon on May 1, 2018, shortly before performing "No Tears Left to Cry".
 She also opened the 2018 Billboard Music Awards with a performance of the song on May 20, 2018.
 On June 2, 2018, Grande performed at Wango Tango in California, closing her set with a performance of "No Tears Left to Cry" and also sharing a snippet of "The Light Is Coming".
 On August 8, 2018, three dates were announced for a series of promotional concerts in the United States, titled The Sweetener Sessions, in partnership with American Express.
 Sweetener was released on August 17, 2018.

-Grande also announced a world tour in support of the album and her fifth album Thank U, Next.
+Grande also announced a world tour in support of the album and its successor Thank U, Next (2019).
 Titled the Sweetener World Tour, it began on March 18, 2019, and concluded on December 22, 2019.
 A concert film titled Ariana Grande: Excuse Me, I Love You, is based on the tour and was released on Netflix on December 21, 2020.